A Flurry Of Snowflakes

 The intricate structure of natural snow crystals is described in mathematical terms by the language of fractal geometry, because snow crystals approximate to a class of geometric figures known as fractals.
 These objects have mind-blowing properties such as fractional dimension (hence ‘fractal’) and self-similarity (they display similarities of form at different scales).
 The prototypical fractal snowflake is the Koch snowflake, created by the following iterative process :

-Steps 2, 3, 4 etc: Repeat step 1 with each side of the new figure.
+Repeat iteration 1 with each side of the new figure.

 The Koch Snowflake Emulated